JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/user-input/README.md

 **Important facts:**

 - `RRF` returns a dictionary whose keys are the names of the form fields and the associated values correspond to the actual data sent.
 Values are always treated as Agama *string*s
-- If the submitted form has no fields, and empty map is returned: `{ }`
+- If the submitted form has no fields, an empty map is returned: `{ }`
 - The returned _map_ can be optionally assigned to a variable

 ### RRF and dynamic content serving